Richard Corbet: Poetry

 Corbet spent much of his life in Oxford, where it is possible that he knew the younger men Henry King and Jasper Mayne, both educated like him at Westminster School and Christ Church, and fellow contributors of poetical tributes to Donne's collected poems.
 Certainly he knew Ben Jonson, whom he was partly instrumental in inviting to Oxford in 1616.
 Jonson also wrote a companion piece to Corbet's own poetical tribute to his father Vincent after his death in 1619.

 In his own day, Corbet's reputation was high and his poems were circulated widely in manuscript.
 Most, according to Anthony Wood, were "made in his younger years, and never intended to be published".
 Their first book publication was in Certain Elegant Poems (London, 1647), edited by John Donne the Younger.
 This was little more than a patchwork of twenty-two poor and sometimes spurious texts.
 Poëtica Stromata, a second and entirely separate foreign edition appeared in the following year, consisting of twenty-five poems (only fourteen of which had appeared in the 1647 edition).
 After another London edition in 1672, there were no more until the augmented fourth edition of Octavius Gilchrist (London 1807).
 In the 20th century there was a scholarly edition by J A W Bennett and Hugh Trevor-Roper (Oxford 1955).

 Humour often characterised his written work.
 In a prose appeal for the refurbishment of St Paul's Cathedral, he described how the building had suffered a double martyrdom by fire and continues: “Saint Paul complained of stoning twice; his church of firing: stoning she wants indeed, and a good stoning would repair her.”
 His elegy for John Donne, the dean of St Paul's, makes the same point as many others accompanying the posthumous collection of Donne's poems.
 To write on this subject, one must first be like the author, he argues, but then concludes that since Donne is now dead he would rather not proceed so far.
+The scholar J. M. Cowper speculated that Corbet was the author of The Times' Whistle, a collection of satires collected between 1614 and 1616 under the pseudonym "R. C., Gent."; this attribution has been disputed by other scholars.

 Some of Corbet's poems have the same uneven rhythms of Donne and other contemporary writers, and are touched by the same Baroque spirit of exaggeration.
 A fair example occurs in "An elegy upon the Lady Haddington, who died of the small-pox", where the disease is addressed thus: